jlewi/foyle/docs/content/en/docs/tech-notes/tn010_eval_lvl1.md

 * The response should contain one code cell
 * Use regexes to check if interactive metadata is set correctly [jlewi/foyle#157](https://github.com/jlewi/foyle/issues/157)
   * interactive should be false unless the command matches a regex for an interactive command e.g. "kubectl.*exec.*", "docker.*run.*" etc...
+* Ensure the AI doesn't generate any cells for empty input

 ## Reference